edwardslab-wustl/TE-detective/README.md

 ### Input files

 ````
-    1. BAM file should preferably be prepared using following alignment command:
+    1. BAM file
+	preferably prepared using following alignment command:
 	bwa mem -M -Y -R $RG_LINE ref.fa test_1.fq test_2.fq | samtools view -b -S - > test_ref.bam

-    2. Reference sequence of repeat elements:
+    2. Reference file specifying repeat to be examined (e.g. LINE) and location of Reference sequence of repeat elements:
+	file can be space- or tab-delimited
+	first field is the repeat name
+	second field is the full path to a fasta file containing the reference sequences for the repeat element
-	Reference sequence of repeat elements can be obtained from Repbase(https://www.girinst.org/server/RepBase/index.php) or other resources.
+	Reference sequences of repeat elements can be obtained from Repbase(https://www.girinst.org/server/RepBase/index.php) or other resources.
+	See example file fofn_ref in the example_data folder.

 ````